Skip to main content

 Female Hormone Balance

-For women navigating the complex hormonal shifts of and post-menopause, protocols are designed to address deficiencies in estrogen, progesterone, and sometimes testosterone.
+For women navigating the complex hormonal shifts of perimenopause and post-menopause, protocols are designed to address deficiencies in estrogen, progesterone, and sometimes testosterone.
 These therapies alleviate symptoms like hot flashes, sleep disturbances, mood swings, and changes in body composition.

 • Testosterone Cypionate ∞ Women also benefit from testosterone for energy, mood, cognitive function, and libido.
 They are prescribed much lower doses than men, typically administered via weekly subcutaneous injections, to restore levels to a healthy female range.